warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 **Initial Value**

-This tab will take in a floating point precision number as a value.
+This input field will take in a floating point precision number as a value.

 .. image:: _images/initial_Value.JPG